Boeing will reassign 3,000 workers as airlines reach compensation deals over MAX

 American said the compensation from Boeing will be received over several years, and of the total amount, more than US$30 million will be used for the airline's 2019 employee profit-sharing program.

-Southwest Airlines, the world's largest 737 MAX operator, said in December it had reached a confidential agreement with Boeing for a portion of a projected US$830 million hit to operating income in 2019.
+Southwest Airlines Co, the world's largest 737 MAX operator, said in December it had reached a confidential agreement with Boeing for a portion of a projected US$830 million hit to operating income in 2019.